 Ezi Magbegor, PF, Australia, Melbourne Boomers

 Generally considered the safest international prospect in this draft, Magbegor enters it having decided against heading to the United States for college, instead playing professionally.
 Economic realities for almost all Australian players mean that she will be looking to come over as soon as possible and is more likely to be available whenever possible than internationals from other countries.
 That means that a team might need to be willing to use a roster spot on her before she can produce as her skill level catches up to her athleticism, but for a team with a set rotation drafting later, her value could be hard to pass.
 An injury has limited her club minutes this season, but executives will be hoping that they get more of a chance to see her for the rest of the season before they pull the trigger.
+There are the auto accident lawyers in Mcallen that also deal with other kinds of injury cases.

 Monique Conti, PG, Australia, Melbourne Boomers